wiseodd/wiseodd.github.io/src/content/post/2016-08-12-lstm-backprop.md

 ---
-title: "Deriving LSTM Gradient for Backpropagation"
+title: 'Deriving LSTM Gradient for Backpropagation'
-description: "Deriving neuralnet gradient is an absolutely great exercise to understand backpropagation and computational graph better.
-In this post we will walk through the process of deriving LSTM net gradient so that we can use it in backpropagation."
+description: 'Deriving neuralnet gradient is an absolutely great exercise to understand backpropagation and computational graph better.
+In this post we will walk through the process of deriving LSTM net gradient so that we can use it in backpropagation.'
 publishDate: 2016-08-12 12:34
 tags: [machine learning, programming, python, neural networks, rnn, lstm]
 ---